Understanding H-1B Visas

 The ‘H-1B Lottery’

-The “H-1B lottery” is used to select a sufficient number of petitions needed to meet the 65,000 cap for the general category and the 20,000 petitions under the advanced degree cap.
-If a cap-subject petition is not selected in the random lottery, USCIS will reject and return the H-1B petition and will not cash the filing checks.
+The “H-1B lottery” is used to select a sufficient number of petitions needed to meet the 65,000 cap for the general category and the 20,000 petitions under the advance degree cap.
+If a cap-subject petition is not selected in the random lottery, USCIS will reject and return the H-1B petition and will not cash the filling checks.

-USCIS essentially conduct two lotteries.
-First, it conducts the U.S. master’s degree lottery.
-If the agency receives more than 20,000 petitions filed on behalf of workers who have a U.S. master’s degree from certain qualifying institutions, those advanced degree petitions not selected will be considered for the second general lottery, which has a 65,000 visa limit.
+USCIS essentially conducts two lotteries.
+First, it conducts the general lottery for the 65,000 visa limit.
+If the agency receives more than 20,000 petitions filed on behalf of workers who have a U.S. master’s degree from certain qualifying institutions, those advanced degree petitions are then put into a second lottery consisting of only those H-1B petitions where the individual has a Master’s degree or higher from a U.S. institution.

-Since only a certain number of new cap subject H-1B petitions can be approved each year, it is essential for employers to consult early with an immigration attorney to assure new H-1B petitions are prepared and accepted for filing during the first week in April.
+Since only a certain number of new cap subject H-1B petitions can be approved each year, it is essential for employers to consult early with an immigration attorney to assure new H-1B petitions are prepared prior to the registration period.

 Spouses and Children of H-1B Visa Holders